-- Do not take other medicines that make you sleepy or dizzy while taking HORIZANT without first talking with your healthcare provider.
-Taking HORIZANT with medicines that cause sleepiness or dizziness may make your sleepiness or dizziness worse. - Do not take other gabapentin drugs (for example, NEURONTIN or GRALISE) while you take HORIZANT. - What are the possible side effects of HORIZANT?
-See "What is the most important information I should know about headache Tell your healthcare provider if you have any side effect that bothers you or
+• Do not take other medicines that make you sleepy or dizzy while taking HORIZANT without first talking with your healthcare provider.
+Taking HORIZANT with medicines that cause sleepiness or dizziness may make your sleepiness or dizziness worse.

+- Do not take other gabapentin drugs (for example, NEURONTIN or GRALISE) while you take HORIZANT. - Do not consume alcohol when taking HORIZANT.

+What are the possible side effects of HORIZANT?

+• See "What is the most important information I should know about HORIZANT?"